Pablo Matera

-Pablo Nicolás Matera (born 18 July 1993) is an Argentine rugby union player who plays as a flanker for the Crusaders of Super Rugby.
+Pablo Nicolás Matera (born 18 July 1993) is an Argentine professional rugby union player who plays as a flanker for Japan Rugby League One club Mie Honda Heat and the Argentina national team.
+He is regarded as one of the best rugby players in the world and became Argentina's most capped player ever in 2025.

 Previously, he played for Stade Français of the Top 14 League, the Leicester Tigers in England, the Pampas XV in the South African Vodacom Cup, and the Jaguares of Super Rugby.
-Matera has been a regular starter for Argentina since his debut in 2013, having played over 50 tests for his national team.
+Matera has been a regular starter for Argentina since his debut in 2013, having played over 115 Tests for his national team.

 Club career

-Leicester Tigers

 In October 2013, five months after his international debut, English Premiership side Leicester Tigers signed 20-year-old Matera until the end of the 2013–14 season.
 He initially signed as an injury replacement for Tom Croft.
 Matera scored his first try for the club in round 16 of the 2013–14 season against the Newcastle Falcons in an 18–41 victory at Kingston Park, Newcastle.

-Jaguares

-2016

 Matera signed for the Jaguares Argentina players, ahead of the 2016 Super Rugby season, after their inclusion in the competition.
 Matera received a yellow card thirty three minutes into the game against the Sharks at Kings Park Stadium in Durban.
 Matera scored his first and only try of the season in their fifth home game in round 15 against the Bulls, a 29–11 victory at the José Amalfitani Stadium in Buenos Aires.

-2017–2018

 Matera scored his first and only try for the Jaguares in the 2017 season against the Waratahs in a 27–40 away win at Allianz Stadium in Sydney.

 Matera was named as captain of the Jaguares ahead of the 2018 season.